 Day 3 – Denmark to Sweden

 We’re saying goodbye to Copenhagen and Denmark and moving onto the second country of this 10 day Scandinavia itinerary.
 Even on the high speed train, it’s a long journey from Copenhagen to Stockholm.
 With no issues (more on this later), expect to spend 5 and a half hours on the train.
-Therefore, I recommend catching a train earlier in the day so you can enjoy a little bit of Stockholm in the afternoon.
+Therefore, I recommend catching a train earlier in the day so you can enjoy your first taste of Sweden in the afternoon.
 I took a train at 8:30am and I’d recommend looking for a train around this time.

 Once you get to Stockholm, drop your bag off at your hotel before heading out for some lunch.
 After lunch, there’s two areas I’d recommend exploring today.